Kanat06/INFOMATRIX-ASIA_FutureSolarPowerPlant/README.md

 - Upload this code to an Arduino board.

 The code, as written, demonstrates basic time-based control functionality.
 Modify the preset times (s, f, g, h) according to your requirements for activating specific events at designated times.
-## Usage

-To use this code:
-- Connect the LDRs to the specified analog pins (A0 to A3).
-- Connect the motor driver to the digital pins according to the defined pin configurations.
-- Upload this code to an Arduino board capable of analog and digital I/O.